-- Addition of bonded collars that can be either steel laminates of typical thickness of 1-2 mm or FRP strips. - Use of prestressed, steel or FRP collars. - Use of spiral reinforcement consisting of either a steel laminate or an FRP. - Addition of a full-sized jacket by sheets of steel laminates • or fiber reinforced fabrics bonded on the member sides.
-The steel laminates can have a wave shape (with the ribs orientated along the horizontal direction) due to their increased transverse stiffness, hence, it is permitted to appropriately take into consideration their favorable effect on confinement efficiency (i.e., in terms of α_n increase) as a function of the moment of inertia of the laminate.
+- Addition of bonded collars that can be either steel laminates of typical thickness of 1-2 mm or FRP strips. - Use of prestressed, steel or FRP collars. - Use of spiral reinforcement consisting of either a steel laminate or an FRP. - Addition of a full-sized jacket by sheets of steel laminates or fiber reinforced fabrics bonded on the member sides.
+The steel laminates can have a wave shape (with the ribs orientated along the horizontal direction) due to their increased transverse stiffness, hence, it is permitted to appropriately take into consideration their favorable effect on confinement efficiency (i.e., in terms of αn increase) as a function of the moment of inertia of the laminate.
 In case of steel jackets, this technique can be applied by arranging steel sheets at small distances from the member edges and subsequently fill the void with non-shrinking grout under pressure.
 This technique is particularly efficient when the steel jacket has an elliptical or circular shape.
-The use of shrinking grout as a void fill material can additionally provide some initial (active) confinement to the member. - Use of a steel reinforcement cage that is formed by vertical L-shaped laminates in conjunction with dense horizontal steel collars or complete steel sheets.
+The use of shrinking grout as a void fill material can additionally provide some initial (active) confinement to the member. - Use of a steel reinforcement cage that is formed by vertical L-shaped laminates in conjunction with dense horizontal a) The increase of local ductility in linear structural members is achieved by imposing external confinement or with the application of a reinforced concrete jacket.